-The Australian Cyber Security Centre (ACSC) strongly recommends that access to systems and online services are controlled via robust user identification and authentication practices, ideally using multi-factor authentication.
+The Australian Cyber Security Centre (ACSC) strongly recommends that access to systems and online services are controlled via robust user identification and authentication practices, ideally using multi-factor authentication, to help prevent cybercrime.
 The ACSC also acknowledges that implementing multi-factor authentication will not always be possible, and that in some cases system owners may choose to implement passphrases as the sole method of authentication.
 For these cases, the ACSC provides some recommendations as to passphrase requirements.

 What is a passphrase?

 There are some key differences between a passphrase and a password, which had led IT experts to recommend passphrases as being more secure.

 A password is typically composed of no more than 10 letters or symbols, or a combination of both, and there are no spaces between the letters/symbols.

 On the other hand, a passphrase is longer than a password and contains spaces between words.
 It can also contain symbols, and does not have to be a proper sentence or grammatically correct.

 Example of a passphrase: This is an example passphrase!

 Passphrases easily satisfy complex rules (such as the use of upper and lower case), are longer than passwords, and are almost impossible to crack because most password cracking tools break down at around 10 characters.
 Furthermore, passphrases are easier to remember (e.g. you could use a line from a favourite song).